Allianz - Travel

 Is your overseas destination wedding legal in the United States?
 Unfortunately, there's no quick and easy answer.
 "In general, marriages which are legally performed and valid abroad are also legally valid in the United States," according to FindLaw.4

-• A marriage request form
+• A completed marriage application

 • Medical certificates that show you and your spouse are both HIV-negative and have received chest X-rays, issued shortly before the wedding